 'Inglewood' homestead is located within Portion 49 of the Parish of Goorooyarroo.
 The parish map indicates that this and the neighbouring Portion 50 were purchased by Thomas McAuliffe.
 The 1857 portion plan indicates that T. McAuliffe purchased portions 49 and 50 on 3 September 1858 after lot 6 (Portion 49) was forfeited by James Wright.
 The purchase is also documented in newspapers of the time and was part of a series of lots sold under the name of Dungarvon Water Holes.
 The first indications of any structures being located on the property come from the Portion plan of 1861; huts and yards are indicated on Portion 50 on this plan.

-Newspaper articles document the death of T. McAuliffe in 1878 and Mrs McAuliffe in 1898.
-The latter also mentions that Mr and Mrs McAuliffe resided for several years at 'Dungarvon'.
+Newspaper articles document the death of Thomas McAuliffe in 1878 and Mrs McAuliffe in 1898.
+It is also reported that Mr and Mrs McAuliffe resided for several years at nearby Dungarvon.

 The 1915 Federal Capital Feature map indicates a D. Winter on the property and also shows several built features including two structures, yards, fences, old cultivation paddock and various fenced areas (Figure 4.9).
 The property was acquired by the Commonwealth in 1915 for the federal capital.